kyma-project/kyma/docs/03-tutorials/00-serverless/svls-15-use-external-scalers.md

     EOF
     ```

-    >**NOTE:** in this tutorial we use the `CPU` trigger because its configuration is really easy.
+    >**NOTE:** in this tutorial we use the `cpu` trigger because its configuration is really easy.
 If you want to use another trigger check the official [list of supported triggers](https://keda.sh/docs/2.8/scalers/).

-4. After a few seconds the `ScaledObject` should be up to date and contain information about actual replicas:
+4. After a few seconds the ScaledObject should be up to date and contain information about actual replicas:

     ```bash
     kubectl get scaledobject scaled-function
     ```

-    Resoult should looks like this:
+    You should get a result similar to this example:

     ```bash
     NAME              SCALETARGETKIND                                SCALETARGETNAME   MIN   MAX   TRIGGERS   AUTHENTICATION   READY   ACTIVE   FALLBACK   AGE